Return to: Departments and Programs

-ROSARIA MUNSON, J. Archer and Helen C. Turner Professor
+ROSARIA V. MUNSON, J. Archer and Helen C. Turner Professor2

 JEREMY LEFKOWITZ, Associate Professor

 VARUN KHANNA, Visiting Assistant Professor

 DEBORAH SLOMAN, Administrative Assistant

 The field of Classics is devoted to the study of the cultures of the ancient Greeks and Romans.
 The curriculum includes training in the Greek and Latin languages at the Elementary, Intermediate, and Seminar levels.
 In addition, the department offers courses in Classical Hebrew and Sanskrit, and a range of courses on the history, literature, philosophy, religion, and cultural life of antiquity, including classes that explore the reception of the Classical past in later periods up to the present day.
 The rigorous training in Greek and Latin that is the hallmark of Swarthmore’s Classics program has meant that the department enjoys remarkable success in producing students who go on to become leaders in the field.
 But because it is a truly interdisciplinary field, Classics also appeals to students with a wide variety of interests and career goals.

 Greek, Latin, Ancient History, and Classical Studies may be a student’s major or minor subject in either the Course or the Honors Program.
 Three of these tracks (Greek, Latin, and ancient history) require advanced work in one of the original languages, while a major or minor in Classical Studies does not require but may include language study.
 Acceptance into one of the majors is dependent on promising work in relevant courses (normally indicated by A’s and B’s).